ashleymills/ClickioConsentSDK-IOS/README.md

 2. Select an appropriate ATT permission display scenario provided by the SDK through [`openDialog`](#opening-the-consent-dialog) method.

 If your application already manages ATT permissions independently and includes the [`NSUserTrackingUsageDescription`](https://developer.apple.com/documentation/BundleResources/Information-Property-List/NSUserTrackingUsageDescription)  key, you can skip this configuration step and proceed with the integration.

+#### Important:
+- **make sure that user has given permission in the ATT dialog and only then perfrom [`openDialog`](#opening-the-consent-dialog) method call!
+Showing CMP regardles given ATT Permission is not recommended by Apple.
+Moreover, [`openDialog`](#opening-the-consent-dialog) API call can be blocked by Apple until user makes their choice.**

 For more information about app tracking and privacy, see [User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/) and [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/).